 Garrett authorities seeking information in man's shooting death

 Aug.
-26—OAKLAND — The Garrett County Sheriff's Office is seeking information in the shooting death of a 53-year-old Oakland man, who was found in a vehicle that crashed Monday on Cranesville Road.
+27—OAKLAND — The Garrett County Sheriff's Office is seeking information in the shooting death of a 53-year-old Oakland man, who was found in a vehicle that crashed Aug.
+21 on Cranesville Road.

 Ascenzio Lucien Bilello Jr. died of his injuries after being flown to J.W.
 Ruby Memorial Hospital in Morgantown, West Virginia.